Bruce Jenner Might Be Trans And It’s None Of Your Business

 July 22nd, 2008

-Now, I’ve only been to one sex toy party and it was a lot of fun.
 I love the idea of sex toy parties, they’re great avenues to loosen up and enjoy yourself, bond with friends, get answers to questions you were afraid to ask and explore sexuality.

 The party I went to was pretty fun with some people I knew and some people I didn’t.
 The consultant knew more than I expected her to know about the products.
 For instance, she mentioned not storing jelly toys together because they could melt together and had an example of a toy which had been stored close to another one.
-While this was really helpful to sex toy beginners and she even mentioned some things I didn’t know, more definitely could have been said about materials in terms of health and safety.
+While this was really helpful to sex toy beginners, and she even mentioned some things I didn’t know, more definitely could have been said about materials in terms of health and safety.
 Of course, how educational the party will be depends full on how educated the consultant is.
 Your party experience will definitely vary.

-Also like many of those companies, the prices supported by sex toy parties are simply outrageous.
-The markup is anywhere from 10% – 90% compared to the exact same products which can be purchased online or in stores that also have a larger variety.
+Also, like many of those companies, the prices supported by sex toy parties are simply outrageous.
+The markup is anywhere from 10% – 90% compared to the exact same products, which can be purchased online or in stores that also have a larger variety.

 3 Comments